Aerosol-Ice Nucleating Particle Closure#

 Summary#

 The aerosol-INP closure exercise at Zeppelin and COMBLE observatories is based on the assumption that all aerosol particles constitute sea spray aerosol (SSA) particles and their particle number concentration in the accumulation mode is halved and particles in the Aitken mode are neglected.
 In general, within the typically given uncertainties of applied IMF parameterizations, all approaches can represent observed INP number concentrations.
-However, there are differently achieved dgerees of closure among the INP representation:
+However, there are differently achieved degrees of closure among the INP representations:

 At COMBLE, after the air masses travelled long distance over open ocean, the observed INP number concentrations are best represented by the SSA IMF parameterization ABIFM.